 To examine the discrepancy between yield prediction performance and EONR estimation performance, for each modeling scenario we counted the number of simulation rounds in which a single ML method consistently showed the lowest values in both RMSE of yield prediction and πloss.
 Table 4 shows the results.
 The numbers shown in parentheses indicate the total number of simulation rounds in which the corresponding ML method showed the lowest RMSE in yield prediction.
 For example, the table shows that, in the “aby” scenario, RF attained the lowest RMSE for yield prediction in 397 of 1000 iterations, and RF attained the highest lowest πloss in 6 of 397 iterations.
 That is, in 391 out of 397 rounds, the RF models with the highest yield prediction performances did not lead to accurate EONR estimates that result in highest profit.
 If the model with the highest yield predictive performance is likely to result in the highest EONR estimation performances as well, the two numbers should be close.
 We observed such results in BRF.
 The “Total” column shows the total count of simulation rounds where a single model exhibited the lowest values for both RMSE of yield prediction and πloss.
 Those numbers are almost less than 500, indicating that if you are to rely on the yield prediction accuracy to select your model, then there is about 50% chance that you would be dismissing the model with the lowest πloss.

-Virtually all the previous studies have used have used yield prediction accuracy to rank models.
-This is understandable, given that we never know the true causal impact of a treatment, making it impossible to conduct cross-validation on EONR.
+Virtually all the previous studies have used have used yield prediction accuracy to rank and select models.
+This is understandable, given that we never know the true causal impact of a treatment if real world data is used, making it impossible to conduct cross-validation on EONR.
 On the other hand, yield can be “ground-truthed.”
-However, our simulation results clearly show that using model yield prediction accuracy as a model selection criteria is not well justified if the ultimate objective is accurate estimation of site-specific EONR.
+However, our simulation results clearly show that using model yield prediction accuracy as a model selection criterion is not well justified if the ultimate objective is accurate estimation of site-specific EONR.

 Conclusion